Jean-François Domergue

 Jean-François Domergue (born 23 June 1957) is a French former football player and manager who played as a defender.

-Throughout his career he had 9 caps for the France national team, where he scored only two goals, but quite memorable, because they were both in the semi-finals of the 1984 European Football Championship against Portugal, which France won 3–2 after extra time.
+Over his career he had nine caps for the France national team, for whom he scored two goals, which were quite memorable as both occurred in the semi-finals of the 1984 European Football Championship against Portugal, which France won 3–2 after extra time.
 France went on to win the tournament.
 He has served as a manager of Le Havre and Montpellier.